Flow Modelling for Energy and Process Engineering Dr.-Ing. Juan Alí Medina Méndez

 Alumni:

 - M.Sc.
-Beatriz Extremo (Master Thesis: Reynolds number dependence associated to statistical convergence of turbulent channel flows)
+Beatriz Extremo (Master Thesis in cooperation with UPM [Spain]: Reynolds number dependence associated to statistical convergence of turbulent channel flows)

 - M.Sc.
 Dikshant Sharma (Master Thesis: Simulation of a borehole heat exchanger field for seasonal cold storage in OpenFOAM)